How to Find Duplicate Files and Images with Different Names

 Does the name matter in identifying duplicate files?

+When duplicate file finder software uses algorithms to automatically detect duplicate files, the names don’t matter.
 For example, Cisdem Duplicate Finder focuses on comparing hash values of files.
 Each file has a unique hash value that represents its content.
 This is just like each person has a unique fingerprint.
 File names don’t affect hash values.
-This tool also compares files sizes and types to further ensure accuracy.

 With a passion for tech and writing, Sarah joined Cisdem, where she focuses on creating articles about using utility tools to enhance file management and simplify contact management.